 Each school should also have its own procedures which are known and understood by all staff and volunteers.

-To access the Pan-Dorset Inter-Agency Safeguarding Procedures please click here
+To access the Pan-Dorset Multi-Agency Safeguarding Procedures please click here

 In addition, all schools should have their own child protection policy that reflects the Inter-Agency Safeguarding Procedures and Keeping Children Safe in Education 2016.
 This policy must be reviewed annually.
 A template child protection policy is available from the Safeguarding and Standards Team on 01305 221122.